AmadeuGMeniconiDeveloper/rocketseat-fullstack-final-api/README.md

 As a challenge I chose to use Typescript as language of choise and PosgreSQL as the database.

 To run localy simply clone this repo and run `yarn` on terminal to get all dependencies.
 Then you'll need docker installed in your machine to fetch image/build container of the postgresql DB.
 Use `docker build -t rocketseat-fullstack-final-api-postgres .`.
 Run `docker ps` to check if container is up and running if not start it.
+Then run `yarn dev` to start serving locally.

 # Deploy